Controllable Text Generation with Neurally-Decomposed Oracle: Methodology

 \subsection{Training NADO}

 In Fig. \ref{fig:rc} we show the architecture of NADO.
-Generally, NADO can be any seq2seq model.
-In training, it takes $\bxy$ as input and predicts from $R_\theta(\mathbf{x},\prefix 0)$ to $R_\theta(\mathbf{x},\prefix T).$ In the inference, there are two parallel forward pass\footnote{In practice, to avoid enumerating the vocabulary, $R_\theta$ outputs a vector over vocabulary (\emph{i.e.}, $R_\theta(\mathbf{x}, \prefix i \oplus y)$ for all possible $y$, $\oplus$ is the concatenation operation), then we can directly do element-wise multiplication between $R_\theta$ and $p$.} to compute the token distribution $q$.
-Considering the decoder size of the NADO is usually far less than the base model, the whole forward pass takes no more than 2x base model forward pass.
+In general, NADO can be any seq2seq model.
+During training, it takes $\bxy$ as input and predicts from $R^C_\theta(\mathbf{x},\prefixeq 0)$ to $R^C_\theta(\mathbf{x},\prefixeq T).$ During the inference time, there are two parallel forward pass\footnote{In practice, to avoid enumerating the vocabulary, $R^C_\theta$ outputs a vector over vocabulary (\emph{i.e.}, $R^C_\theta(\mathbf{x}, \prefixeq {i-1} \oplus y)$ for all possible $y$, $\oplus$ is the concatenation operation), then we can directly do element-wise multiplication between $R^C_\theta$ and $p$.} to compute the token distribution $q$.
+Considering the size of the NADO is usually much smaller than the base model, the whole forward pass takes no more than 2x base model forward pass time.